 When a new player is added to a ladder, he/she will develop a playing percentage as matches are played.
 Over time, the results of the up to twenty (20) most recent matches will be used to calculate the player’s percentage.

-A player in the 2.5 or 3.0 will qualify to move up to the next higher ladder if they have standings percentage of 84 or more for the last 3 out of 4 weeks played.
-A player in the 3.5 must achieve a percentage of 88 or more for the last 3 out 4 weeks played to qualify for movement to the 4.0.
-Likewise, a player will move down to the next lower ladder if they have standings percentage below 65 for the last 3 out of 4 weeks played.
-A player in the 2.5 will move down to the next lower ladder of 64 or below for the last 3 out 4 weeks played.
-In either case, the accumulated scores will NOT be carried from one ladder to the other.
+A player in the 2.5 or 3.0 skill level will qualify to move up to the next higher skill level if they have a standings percentage of 84 or more for the last 3 out of 4 weeks played.
+A player in the 3.5 skill level must achieve a percentage of 88 or more for the last 3 out 4 weeks played to qualify for movement to the 4.0 skill level.
+Likewise, a player will move down to the next lower skill level if they have a standings percentage below 64 for the last 3 out of 4 weeks played.

-Ladder Captains will notify players of their movement between ladders prior to the move.
+Ladder Coordinators will notify players of their movement between ladders prior to the move.

 These rules are subject to change.
 A written proposal should be submitted to the Ladder Manager.
 He/she will review and discuss your suggestions with you.
 The Ladder Manager will review your proposal with the Ladder Committee and then make a final decision.
 You will be informed of that decision with an explanation should it be necessary.

 Prepared: January 29, 2004